The Strange Dynamics of Airport Walkways

 “Moving walkways are the only form of transportation that actually slow people down,” says Young.

 This entry was posted on Tuesday, September 15th, 2009 at 5:54 am and is filed under Congestion, Etc., Traffic Culture, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.